π Solution for Exercise M1.05

 scores = cv_results["test_score"]

-print("The mean cross-validation accuracy is: "
+"The mean cross-validation accuracy is: "

 f"{scores.mean():.3f} Β± {scores.std():.3f} "

-f"with a fitting time of {elapsed_time:.3f}")
+f"with a fitting time of {elapsed_time:.3f}"

-The mean cross-validation accuracy is: 0.873 Β± 0.002 with a fitting time of 21.592
+The mean cross-validation accuracy is: 0.873 Β± 0.003 with a fitting time of 16.491

 Analysis#

 From an accuracy point of view, the result is almost exactly the same.
+The

-The reason is that HistGradientBoostingClassifier
+reason is that HistGradientBoostingClassifier

-is expressive
+is expressive and robust

-categories (which was not the case for linear models).
+not the case for linear models).

-However from a computation point of view, the training time is
+However from a computation point of view, the training time is much longer:

-much longer: this is caused by the fact that OneHotEncoder
+this is caused by the fact that OneHotEncoder

-generates approximately 10 times more features than OrdinalEncoder
+generates more features than

 Note that the current implementation HistGradientBoostingClassifier

-correctly, training time might improve with such kinds of encodings.
+time might improve with such kinds of encodings.

-The main take away message is that arbitrary integer coding of
+The main take away message is that arbitrary integer coding of categories is

-categories is perfectly fine for HistGradientBoostingClassifier
+perfectly fine for HistGradientBoostingClassifier

-and yields fast training times.
+and yields fast training

 Meaningful order |